Ardensaweth

 There are great places to visit near Ardensaweth including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-The area around Ardensaweth boasts some of the best country parks including Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+The area around Ardensaweth features a number of interesting country parks including Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

-There are a several good towns in the Ardensaweth area like Callington, Polperro, and St Ives.
+There are a number of towns near Ardensaweth including Callington, Polperro, and St Ives.

 There are a number of hills near to Ardensaweth including Kit Hill Country Park.